 Types of Programs

-The Teaching & Learning Team in the Office of Information Resources offers a large number of hands-on workshops throughout the academic year to help faculty members develop their skills and expertise with various online tools and resources.
-In addition to helping to promote these workshops, the Center for Academic Excellence offers new sessions to help faculty see how these tools and techniques are being used by their colleagues in other Departments.
+The Instructional & Technology Support Team offers a large number of hands-on workshops throughout the academic year to help faculty members develop their skills and expertise with various online tools and resources.
+In addition to helping to promote these workshops, the Center for Academic Excellence offers new sessions to help faculty see how their colleagues in other Departments are using these tools and techniques.
 These application-oriented sessions are a great way to see how these important tools and resources can be used to enhance the teaching and learning process in many different settings.

 POP-in! events are sponsored by the CAE and our Community of Digital Innovators (CODI).
 POP-in stands for "Peek-or-Present" and is an opportunity for faculty members to meet in an informal setting and share what is working--or not working--for them at Millersville University.

 Peek in to see how other faculty members are integrating the use of various technologies into their classrooms.
 Present instructional ideas from your own technology use, and share your trials and successes with using it as a tool at Millersville University.
 No registration is necessary for these events.
 Simply POP-in and stay awhile.

 Once per semester, the Center for Academic Excellence, in collaboration with the Office of the Provost, organizes a panel discussion on the promotion and tenure process.
 Faculty members who are interested in applying for promotion to associate or full professor are highly encouraged to attend these sessions to gather important information and recommendations for improving their application.
 The panel members represent many different viewpoints on the promotion process and session participants can develop a better understanding of how to prepare for this important review.
 A typical panel will include the Provost, a Dean, a Department Chairperson, an APSCUF representative, a member of the University Promotion & Tenure Committee, and 1-2 faculty members who were recently promoted.